rmholmes/rmholmes.github.io/_pages/students.md

 {% include base_path %}

+* Maurice Huguenin-Virchaux (2019-present), Ph.D. in progress.

 * Shweta Sharma (2019-present), Ph.D. in progress.
+Impact of modes of climate variability on ocean eddies.

 * David Webb (2016-present), Ph.D. in progress.
 Propagation of coastal Kelvin waves and their impact on Antarctic climate